FINITE FOODIE

 5. Cut 1 tablespoon butter into small pieces and sprinkle over the exposed apples.

-6. Bake for 15 minutes then turn the oven down to 350°F and bake another 40-45 minutes, until browned and apples can be pierced through with a fork.
-This is not a very juicy or bubbly filling.
-Double the sugar and/or butter if you want it to be juicier.
+6. Bake about 45 minutes, until apples are soft.
+(This is not a very juicy or bubbly filling.
+Double the sugar and butter if you want it to be juicier.)

 7. Cool slightly then serve with some maple syrup drizzled on top, if desired.